Seluxit/easy_fake_network/README.md

 Use `bundle exec ruby network.rb run` to only run a network.
 Use `bundle exec ruby network.rb delete` to delete all the network created with this string.
 Use `bundle exec ruby network.rb listen` to listen for coming events.
+Use `bundle exec ruby network.rb contine_post` to continue to post the network (you must specify the network_id).

 Configuration file
 ----------------------